This website uses cookies to ensure you get the best experience on our website. Learn More.

 The invention of the color theory dates back to 1666 when Isaac Newton mapped the visible spectrum on a wheel.
 Painters, designers, VFX artists, and anyone who deals with visuals use it to summon particular emotions and feelings from the audience.

-The color wheel not only shows the existing colors but also depicts relationships between them, in order to locate which combinations create the most eye-pleasing effect when put next to each other.
+The color wheel shows the existing colors and depicts relationships between them.
+With its help, you can pick the best colors for a business website and locate which combinations create the most eye-pleasing effect when put next to each other.

 The color wheel demonstrates the 12 main colors which are red, blue, yellow, green, orange, violet, blue-green, yellow-green, yellow-orange, red-orange, red-violet, and blue-violet.